paulispaulis/CLIC-semseg/Experimental/README.md

-Experimental new feaures for CLIC
+Experimental new features for CLIC